klaarnut/user-docs/en/bitbucket-login.md

 1. Go to <https://Bitbucket.com/>, sign into your Bitbucket account.

-2. In the bottom left sidebar, click your profile and setting, then click All workspaces.
+2. In the bottom left sidebar, click your profile and setting, then click "All workspaces".

 3. Click "Manage" your consumer.